Spatio-Temporal Joint Graph Convolutional Networks for Traffic Forecasting: Experiments

 \subsection{Datasets}

-We evaluate our STJGCN on four highway traffic datasets: PeMSD3, PeMSD4, PeMSD7, and PeMSD8, which are released in~\cite{Guo-et-al:AAAI2019,Song-et-al:AAAI2020}.
+We evaluate our STJGCN on five highway traffic datasets: PeMSD3, PeMSD4, PeMSD7, PeMSD8 and Seattle-Loop.
+The previous four datasets are released in~\cite{Guo-et-al:AAAI2019,Song-et-al:AAAI2020}.
 These datasets are collected by the Caltrans Performance Measurement System (PeMS) from 4 districts in real time every 30 seconds.
 The raw traffic data is aggregated into 5-minute time interval.
 There are three kinds of traffic measurements in PeMSD4 and PeMSD8 datasets, including total flow, average speed, and average occupancy.
 In PeMSD3 and PeMSD7 datasets, only the traffic flow is recorded.
-Following previous studies~\cite{Bai-et-al:NIPS2020,Chen-et-al:ICML2021}, we predict the traffic flow in all datasets.
-The summary statistics of four datasets are presented in Table~\ref{table2}.
+Seattle-Loop is released in~\cite{cui2018deep,cui2019traffic}, which is a highway speed dataset collected from 323 loop detectors in the Greater Seattle Area.
+The dataset contains 5-minute resolution traffic speed data for the entirety of 2015.
+Following previous studies~\cite{Bai-et-al:NIPS2020,Chen-et-al:ICML2021,shin2022pgcn}, we predict the traffic flow in first four datasets, and traffic speed in last dataset.
+The summary statistics of five datasets are presented in Table~\ref{table2}.

 All datasets are normalized using the Z-Score method, and be split in chronological order with 60\% for training, 20\% for validation, and 20\% for testing.
 The pair-wise road network distances are provided in the datasets, and we use them to construct the pre-defined STJG according to Equation~\ref{eq3}.